tanzhu91/Customers-Products-Analysis-with-SQL/README.md

 # Customer and Products Analysis using SQLite.

 ## This Project aims to answer a few key questions.
-Which are the the top customers by Revenue ?
+Which are the top customers by Revenue ?
 Which are the products low in stock and which are the top sold products.

 ![image](https://github.com/user-attachments/assets/cea4bbdf-e3b2-4786-8e0b-4a98d12fdc8f)